 - Simmer for one hour (this is to develop stock).
 By simmer, I mean tiny bubbles are rising to the surface and breaking; we’re not talking any kind of boiling action.

-- At the hour mark (or a bit later; time isn’t critical for this step), peel and dice additional onion (I like ¼-inch dice, but anything up to ½ inch is fine); wash, peel, and dice carrots (if using); and wash, peel, and dice celery (if using).
+- At the hour mark (or a bit later; time isn’t critical for this step), drain the beans (Step 1) and add them to the pot with the ham bone.
+Peel and dice additional onion (I like ¼-inch dice, but anything up to ½ inch is fine); wash, peel, and dice carrots (if using); and wash, peel, and dice celery (if using).

 - Peel and mince or slice garlic (I like to slice because I enjoy biting into largish pieces; most people prefer minced).